 Whatever the reason, if you’re glued to a screen before bedtime, you need to stop for the sake of your sleep.
 As mentioned, blue light from the various screens in our lives – cell phones, laptops, tablets, televisions, and the myriad of others – wreak havoc on our sleep hormones.
 This is why it’s important to turn off all of your devices at least an hour before bedtime.
 Noisy notifications from our phones only make matters worse.
 Make it easier for yourself by leaving your device to charge in a different room than your bedroom.

 If you do use your cellphone, consider using some of the following free apps to help you unwind and prepare your mind for sleep:

 3. Figure out what your body needs

 According to the National Sleep Foundation, adults require between 7-9 hours of deep rest each night in order to recharge properly.
 Experiment with different amounts until you can determine what’s best for you.
-Since most people are not currently required to spend our nights anywhere but home, this is the perfect time to figure it out.
+Since most people are not currently required to spend their nights anywhere but at home, this is the perfect time to figure it out.
 Try to go to bed each night at the same time, and set an alarm so you can wake up once you’ve got the rest you need.